1 min read

 If all of the factors listed above are met, an employment relationship does not exist under the Fair Labor Standards Act.

-The ultimate issue is which party benefits the most from the internship.
-In a nutshell, if the intern receives more value from the internship than the employer obtains from having an unpaid intern, then the internship can be unpaid.
 If, for instance, the intern receives academic credit for the internship, likewise, such an internship would be acceptable.
 However, if the intern’s work gives “immediate advantage” to the employer, courts have ruled that an intern should then be paid, at least, at the rate of minimum wage and would potentially qualify for overtime.